 1. She Is Always Hungry

-With the increasing nutrition needs associated with growth, your child will likely experience a surge of hunger before and during growth spurts, which can last an average 24 to 36 months, according to the University of Southern California.
+With the increasing nutrition needs associated with growth, your child will likely experience a surge of hunger before and during growth spurts, which can last an average 24 to 36 months.
 Make sure that these additional calories are coming from whole, nutritionally dense foods rather than snacks and sweets.

 2. He Recently Started Puberty